omniscale/imposm3/docs/tutorial.rst

 `run`
 -----

-Imposm 3 can automatically fetch and import diff files.
+Imposm can automatically fetch and import diff files.
 It stores the current sequence in `last.state.txt` inside the `-diffdir` directory.
 The downloaded diff files are cached in this directory as well.

 To start the update process::

-  imposm3 run -config config.json
+  imposm run -config config.json

 You can stop processing new diff files SIGTERM (``crtl-c``), SIGKILL or SIGHUP.
-You should create systemd/upstart/init.d service for ``imposm3 run`` to always run in background.
+You should create systemd/upstart/init.d service for ``imposm run`` to always run in background.

 You can change to hourly updates by adding `replication_url: "https://planet.openstreetmap.org/replication/hour/"` and `replication_interval: "1h"` to the Imposm configuration.
 Same for daily updates (works also for Geofabrik updates): `replication_url: "https://planet.openstreetmap.org/replication/day/"` and `replication_interval: "24h"`.